-Mine was made by Reeves and is unfortunately no longer available, but newer versions can be found at Crazy Monkey Creations and antique ones often come up for sale too.
+Mine was made by Reeves and is unfortunately no longer available, but newer versions can be found in the Woolery and antique ones often come up for sale too.

 There are also some interesting swifts which can be used also as skein winders such as this beautiful one by Hornshaw Woodworks on Etsy.

 An alternative method is to use a Niddy-Noddy.
 This has a short central stick with the two end arms at right angles.
 The skein is formed around the arms of the Niddy-Noddy in a fairly hypnotic action.
 These come in all various sizes, but I was especially taken with these Niddy-Noddy's made from Welsh wood available on the ThomasWoodlandWool Etsy store.
 The ones pictured here are a standard 2-yard size, but a 1-yd sampler size is also available.

 Lastly, there is the free option of winding a skein around your arm.
 Just bend your arm and pass the yarn first around your elbow and then between your thumb and first finger.
 The skein produced is fairly short this way, but at least you always have this option to hand!

 Once you have your skein wound, secure it in several places with figure-of-eight ties so that it does not come adrift.